LillyPerry/Restaurant-page-/README.md

  <h1>Directions</h1>
- <p>If you get lost just walk past Ferocious Piranha Lane (they won't attack you if you do not aknowledge them) and continue until you see a dead looking tree with a cranky and confused old looking woman.
+ <h3>If you get lost just walk past Ferocious Piranha Lane (they won't attack you if you do not aknowledge them) and continue until you see a dead looking tree with a cranky and confused old looking woman.
 Do not worry she is just Sids' granny and she's coo coo in the head.
-If you follow our directions carefully you should have made it to the Ice Age in one piece without any trouble.</p>
+If you follow our directions carefully you should have made it to the Ice Age in one piece without any trouble.</h3>
 </body>
 </html>